-Three supply-side schemes are proposed during AMP15.
-The first to be delivered in 2061 is AFF-RTR-WRZ7-0301: Barham Import Increase (of 2MI/d) to 4 MI/d.
+Two supply-side schemes are proposed during AMP13 under this programme.
+The first to be delivered in 2056 is AFF-RTR-WRZ7-0301: Barham Import Increase (of 2MI/d) to 4 MI/d.
 An agreement between Affinity Water and South East Water exists for the import of 2 MI/d via the Barham Interconnection Point.
 This scheme proposes an increase of this import by 2 MI/d to a total of 4 MI/d for transfer to Chalksole Reservoir.
 This scheme will require a 2 MI upgrade of Chalksole Service Reservoir.